-A new cloud data platform to enable ground-breaking healthcare research
+A new cloud data platform to enable ground-breaking healthcare research for Moorfields Eye Hospital

 Enabling breakthrough research

 “If you looked at the typical types of medical studies before, in ophthalmology, you’d often see a study with 300 patients regarded as a large study.
 Now, it’s tens of thousands, or hundreds of thousands, or even millions of patients.
 It wouldn’t have been possible to do even a fraction of the things that we’ve been able to achieve without the help of Softwire.”

 Related Case Studies

-Helping vulnerable people find safe, long-term housing
+Helping Change Ahead help vulnerable people locate safe, long-term housing

 Help Change Ahead support many more vulnerable people in their search for safe, long-term housing, by designing and building a technology platform to automate its most resource-intensive tasks.